-The SENCO has day-to-day responsibility for the operation of SEND policy and coordination of specific provision made to support individual pupils with SEND, including those who have EHC plans (or Statements until 2018) The SEN governors have responsibility for monitoring policy implementation and liaising between the SENCO and the Governing Body.
+The SENCO has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans (or Statements until 2018)

+The SEN Governor has responsibility for monitoring policy implementation and liaising between the SENCO and the Governing Body.

 The head teacher, along with the school safeguarding team, has specific responsibility for safeguarding and is the DSL.